 Additionally, forms of light, such as those from the sun or car headlights, may appear more glaring.
-Further down the line, the condition is likely to worsen and can in more extreme cases lead to blindness.
+If left untreated, the condition is likely to worsen and can in more extreme cases lead to blindness.

 Macular degeneration is, unsurprisingly, degeneration of the macula.
 If this process occurs, it impacts central vision and can cause blind spots in this area.

-This occurs when spots known as drusen (believed to consist of deposits of deteriorating tissue) build up in the macula.
+Age-related macular degeneration (AMD) occurs when deposits known as drusen (build-up of mainly protein and fat containing deposits) build up in the macula.